Wolfhaize/Discord.JS-for-Noobs/01-first-steps/commands-102.md

 ## Deferring Responses
 One of the most painful things you might encounter is an error that says `Unknown interaction`.

-This mostly appears because Discord requires your bot to respond with *three seconds* to prove that it received the slash command.
+This mostly appears because Discord requires your bot to respond within *three seconds* to prove that it received the slash command.
 However there are commands that will take longer than that time to be processed.
-This is where deferring responses omes in to save the day.
+This is where deferring responses comes in to save the day.

 If we are to take the above ping command and defer its reply, we have: